dexvxlture/parallel-fade-in-LEDs/README.md

 3 x Capacitors (for delay and fade effect)
 1 × Battery
 1 × Switch
-1 x Breadboard                                                                                     some jumper wires
+1 x Breadboard                                    and some jumper wires